 Tralie, CJ, and Bendich, P. "Cover Song Identification with Timbral Shape Sequences."
 16th International Society for Music Information Retrieval (ISMIR) (October 1, 2015): 38-44.
 Open Access Copy

 Bendich, P, Gasparovic, E, Harer, J, Izmailov, R, and Ness, L. "Multi-scale local shape analysis and feature selection in machine learning applications."
-Proceedings of the International Joint Conference on Neural Networks 2015-September (September 28, 2015).
+2015 International Joint Conference on Neural Networks (Ijcnn) (July 2015).
 Full Text Open Access Copy

 Bendich, P, Edelsbrunner, H, Morozov, D, and Patel, A. "Homology and robustness of level and interlevel sets."
 Homology, Homotopy and Applications 15.1 (2013): 51-72.
 Full Text

-Rouse, D, Watkins, A, Porter, D, Harer, J, Bendich, P, Strawn, N, Munch, E, Desena, J, Clarke, J, Gilbert, J, Chin, S, and Newman, A. "Feature-aided multiple hypothesis tracking using topological and statistical behavior classifiers."
-January 1, 2015.
+Rouse, D, Watkins, A, Porter, D, Harer, J, Bendich, P, Strawn, N, Munch, E, DeSena, J, Clarke, J, Gilbert, J, Chin, P, and Newman, A. "Feature-aided multiple hypothesis tracking using topological and statistical behavior classifiers."
+SPIE Defense + Security.: SPIE, May 21, 2015.
 Full Text

 For his excellent work in developing Data+ into a university model for undergraduate mentoring and research, Paul Bendich has been granted the Dean's Leadership Award.
 This award is given to a faculty or staff member who has made a distinctive... read more »